Quick start

 The Character Counter is for short text where length matters: page titles, meta descriptions, captions, messages, form text, and technical strings.
 It shows the main character count plus related counts that catch common surprises.

-In plain language: The tool counts Unicode characters, removes whitespace for a no-spaces count, and encodes the text as UTF-8 to estimate byte length.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The tool counts Unicode code points, removes whitespace for a no-spaces count, splits line breaks, counts word-like groups, and encodes the text as UTF-8 to estimate byte length.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 How to read the answer